-The patient in our case had a mild mental retardation, disorders of swallowing and her relatives reported that she had taken unspecified drops containing paraffin.
+The patient in our case had a mild intellectual disability, disorders of swallowing and her relatives reported that she had taken unspecified drops containing paraffin.

 Acute exogenous lipoid pneumonia typically manifests as cough, dyspnea, and low-grade fever.

-Generally, a supportive therapy allows the resolution of symptoms.
+Generally, supportive therapy allows the resolution of symptoms.

 The opacities, ground glass and consolidative, are bilateral and predominantly involve the middle and lower lobes.

 Exogenous lipoid pneumonia can also manifest as geographic ground-glass attenuation associated with interlobular septal thickening within areas of ground-glass attenuation: "crazy paving" pattern.

 - 1. Betancourt SL, Martinez-Jimenez S, Rossi SE et-al. Lipoid pneumonia: spectrum of clinical and radiologic manifestations.
 AJR Am J Roentgenol.
 2010;194 (1): 103-9. doi:10.2214/AJR.09.3040 - Pubmed citation